 And it's very cold.I look around.

-I'm in a hut, it seems.
+I'm apparently in a cabin.

 Why am I here?
 I can't remember anything.Wasn't I at a party?